What you will need

 What you will get

-Virtual Duckietown robots allow for a Duckietown robot’s full software stack to be run on a local machine in its own Docker environment, allowing for the full simulation of any aspect of that Duckietown robot, enabling integration tests.
+In other words, virtual Duckietown robots enable running the full software stack of robots on a local machine, allowing for the full simulation of any aspect of that Duckietown robot, and streamlining integration tests.

-Once a virtual Duckietown robot is running, it will behave in accordance with its physical equivalent, including how it responds to dts commands.
+Once a virtual Duckietown robot is running, it will behave in the same way as its physical equivalent, including how it responds to dts commands.

 The Virtual Robot dts API#